 Hotplate Part Finish Recommended Cleaning Method Hob top Enamel or stainless steel Hot soapy water, soft cloth.
 Any stubborn stains remove gently with a nylon scourer.
-Ceramic/Induction hob Toughened glass Hot soapy water; cream cleaner/scourer if necessary.
+Ceramic/induction hob Toughened glass Hot soapy water; cream cleaner/scourer if necessary.
 Griddle plate (some models only) Non-stick surface Allow to cool.
 Wash in hot soapy water.
 Do not use abrasive cleaners/scourers.
 Dishwasher.
 Warming zone (some models only) Toughened glass Hot soapy water, cream cleaner/scourer if necessary.
 Outside of Cooker Part Finish Recommended Cleaning Method Door, door surround and storage Enamel or paint Hot soapy water, soft cloth.
 Any stubborn stains, remove gently with a liquid detergent. drawer exterior Stainless steel E-cloth (electrical retailers) or microfibre all-purpose cloth (supermarket).
 Sides and plinth Painted surface Hot soapy water, soft cloth.
 Splashback/rear grille Enamel or stainless steel Hot soapy water, soft cloth.
 Cream cleaner, with care, if necessary.
-Control panel Paint, enamel or stainless steel Warm soapy water.
-Do not use abrasive cleaners on lettering.
+Control panel Paint, enamel , stainless steel or glass Warm soapy water.
+Do not use proprietary cleaners other than washing-up liquid, as this may cause cosmetic damage.
 Control knobs/handles & trims Plastic/chrome, copper or lacquered brass Warm soapy water, soft cloth.
 Brass Brass polish.
 Oven door glass/glass lid (some models only) Toughened glass Hot soapy water, cream cleaner/scourer if necessary.
 Oven and Grill Part Finish Recommended Cleaning Method Any proprietary oven cleaner that is suitable for enamel.
-Sides, floor & roof of oven NOT COOK & CLEAN OVEN PANELS (see below) Enamel CAUTION: CORROSIVE/CAUSTIC OVEN CLEANERS: FOLLOW MANUFACTURER'S INSTRUCTIONS.
+Sides, floor & roof of oven NOT 'COOK & CLEAN' OVEN PANELS (see below) Enamel CAUTION: CORROSIVE/CAUSTIC OVEN CLEANERS: FOLLOW MANUFACTURER'S INSTRUCTIONS.
 Do not allow contact with the oven elements.
-Cook & Clean oven panels (some models only) Special enamel that partly cleans itself This surface cleans itself at 200 °C and above, or the panels can be removed and washed with hot soapy water and a nylon brush.
-Oven shelves, Handyrack, grill trivet, Handygrill rack (some models only) Chrome An oven interior cleaner that is suitable for chrome.
+'Cook & Clean' oven panels (some models only) Special enamel that partly cleans itself This surface cleans itself at 200 °C and above, or the panels can be removed and washed with hot soapy water and a nylon brush.
+Oven shelves, Handyrack, grill trivet Chrome An oven interior cleaner that is suitable for chrome.
 Soap filled pad.
 Dishwasher.
 Grill pan/meat tin (some models only) Enamel Hot soapy water.
 Soap filled pad.
 Dishwasher.

-8. Troubleshooting
+Troubleshooting

-▲ Interference with and repairs to the hob MUST NOT be carried out by unqualified persons.
+Interference with and repairs to the hob MUST NOT be carried out by unqualified persons.
 Do not try to repair the hob as this may result in injury and damage to the hob.
 Please arrange for repair by a suitably competent person.

-Note: The induction hob is able to self-diagnose a number of problems and can show this information to the user via the hob control display.
+NOTE: The induction hob is able to self-diagnose a number of problems and can show this information to the user via the hob control display.
 Error codes may be displayed if your hob has developed a fault.